fabiolnh/reactive-programming/README.md

   * Publisher Categories:
      - Hot: (Example in real life: you arrive late at the cinema but the movie is in the middle, you cannot go back)
      - Cold: (Example in real life: you choose a movie in netflix and you can go back and forward and watch the time that you want)
   * Schedulers: It is an abstraction to facilitate everything that is low level threading.
-So, instead of you work in a low level getting a thread and sending a message to other one, block, contention, etc., the framework will make available the scheduler and you do it with a unique line in the code.
+So, instead of you working at a low level getting a thread and sending a message to other one, block, contention, etc., the framework will make available the scheduler and you do it with a unique line in the code.
   * Observable Pattern: The libs implements the
   * Pull vs Push ( + Backpressure): Backpressure: The producer can answers "at this moment I can process X messages"
   * The libs in Reactive Program abstract all the complexity with Threads, Concurrency, Locks, Latches, Semaphore, etc.